 Ms. Cao Xue ("Ms. Cao") has been appointed as one of the joint company secretaries by the Board, with effect from the date of Listing.
 Following the resignation of Mr. Wong Keith Shing Cheung as the joint company secretary of the Company with effect from 25 March 2022, Ms. Lin Sio Ngo ("Ms. Lin") had been appointed as one of the joint company secretaries by the Board with effect from 25 March 2022 until 1 December 2023.
-Mr. Chan Pui Hang ("Mr. Chan") has been appointed as one of the joint company secretaries by the Board with effect from 25 March 2022 until 1 December 2023.
 Mr. Chan Pui Hang ("Mr. Chan") has been appointed as one of the joint company secretaries by the Board with effect from 1 December 2023.

 Ms. Cao is primarily responsible for the business operations, corporate culture and matters concerning corporate governance of the Company.
 Ms. Lin is a manager of SWCS Corporate Services Group (Hong Kong) Limited (方圓企業服務集團 (香港) 有限公司).
-Mr. Chan is a solicitor at the law firm of Michael Li & Co. and is responsible for assisting Ms. Cao in her performance of duties as the joint company secretary of the Company.
+Mr. Chan is a solicitor at the law firm of CLKW Lawyers LLP and is responsible for assisting Ms. Cao in her performance of duties as the joint company secretary of the Company.
 Mr. Chan's primary corporate contact person at the Company is Ms. Cao.